kayleers/clearledger-privacy/index.md

-Privacy Policy
+Privacy Policy – ClearLedger

-Last updated: January 29, 2026
+Last updated: [Insert Date]

-1
-About ClearLedger
 ClearLedger ("the app") is operated by Khaos (doing business as Khaos KRServices), located in The Netherlands.

-ClearLedger is a manual financial planning tool that allows users to track bills, loans, credit cards, bank accounts, and payment schedules across multiple currencies.
-We are committed to protecting your privacy and being transparent about how your data is handled.
+ClearLedger is a privacy-first, manual financial planning application that allows users to track bills, loans, credit cards, bank accounts, payment schedules, and financial scenarios across multiple currencies.
+The app does not connect to banks, financial institutions, or third-party financial data providers.

-2
+We are committed to protecting your privacy and being transparent about how your data is collected, used, stored, and processed.

-Legal Basis for Processing
+1. Legal Basis for Processing

-We process personal data in accordance with applicable data protection laws, including the GDPR, based on:
+We process personal data in accordance with applicable data protection laws, including the General Data Protection Regulation (GDPR), based on:

-Contractual necessity: to provide the app's features and services.
+Contractual necessity – to provide app functionality and services

-Consent: where required, such as when you create an account and use the app.
+User consent – when creating an account and using the app

-Legitimate interests: to maintain and improve the app's functionality and security.
+Legitimate interests – to maintain security, prevent abuse, and improve functionality

-3
+Legal obligations – where required by applicable law

-Data We Collect
+2. Data We Collect
-We collect only the information necessary to provide the service:

 Information you provide:

-Email address (for account creation and authentication) Financial data you manually enter (e.g. balances, transactions, bills, loans) App preferences and settings
+Email address (for account creation and authentication)

+Name (if provided)

+Financial data manually entered into the app, including:

+bills

+loans

+credit cards

+bank accounts

+balances

+payment schedules

+financial planning data

+App preferences and settings

-Information we do NOT collect:
+Information we do not collect:

-Physical addresses or government identifiers
 Bank login credentials

 Full credit card numbers

-Transaction data from financial institutions
-Contacts, photos, or files
+Financial institution access tokens

+Government identifiers

+Physical addresses

 Location data

+Contacts

+Photos or files

 Advertising identifiers

+Device tracking identifiers

+Behavioral tracking data

+Cross-app or cross-site tracking data

-We do not connect to banks, credit bureaus, or financial institutions.
+ClearLedger does not connect to banks, credit bureaus, payment networks, or financial institutions.

-4
+All financial data is manually entered by the user.

-How We Store and Process Data
+3. How We Store and Process Data

-Your data is stored securely in the cloud using Base44, a cloud infrastructure provider that acts as a data processor on our behalf.
+Your data is securely stored using Base44 cloud infrastructure, which acts as a data processor on our behalf.

-Base44 servers are located in the United States.
+Base44 servers are located in the United States

-Data is encrypted and protected using industry-standard security measures.
+Data is encrypted in transit and at rest using industry-standard security practices

-Your data is accessible only through your account and processed only by authorized service providers necessary to operate the app.
+Access is restricted to authorized systems and services only

+Data is processed solely to provide app functionality

+We do not sell user data.
+We do not share data for advertising.
+We do not monetize user data.
-We do not sell your data or share it with third parties for advertising or marketing purposes.
+We do not profile users for marketing purposes.

-5
-Third-Party Service Providers
+4. Third-Party Services

-We use the following service providers to operate the app:
+We use the following service providers to operate ClearLedger:

 Base44

-Cloud hosting and data storage (data processor).
+Cloud hosting and data storage

-Stripe
+Infrastructure services

+Acts as a data processor

+Google Play Services

+App distribution

+Billing and payment processing

+Subscription management

+Purchase verification

+Licensing and entitlement validation

-Payment processing for subscriptions.
-Stripe processes payment information.
-We do not receive or store your full payment card details.
+ClearLedger does not receive or store your full payment card information.

-These providers process data only as necessary to deliver their services and in accordance with applicable data protection laws.

-6
+All payments are processed directly by Google Play Billing.

+5. Payments and Subscriptions

+ClearLedger offers optional paid plans through Google Play Billing, including:

+Pro Monthly subscription

+Pro Yearly subscription

+Lifetime one-time purchase

+All payments, subscriptions, refunds, and billing data are processed by Google Play.
+ClearLedger does not store payment card information.

+ClearLedger only receives:

+purchase confirmation

+entitlement status

+subscription state

+access rights

+6. Account System and Google Play Separation

+Your ClearLedger app account is separate from your Google Play account.

+App login credentials are independent of Google Play

+Changing your email/password in the app does not affect Google Play

+Google Play billing identity is managed solely by Google

+Subscription access is determined by Google Play purchase status

-International Data Transfers
+7. International Data Transfers

-Your data may be transferred to and stored on servers located outside your country of residence, including in the United States.
+Your data may be transferred to and stored on servers outside your country of residence, including in the United States.

-Such transfers are protected by appropriate safeguards, including contractual agreements and standard data protection clauses in accordance with GDPR.
+Such transfers are protected by appropriate safeguards in accordance with GDPR, including contractual data protection agreements and standard contractual clauses.

-7
-Subscriptions and Payments
-ClearLedger offers optional subscription features.
-Payments are processed securely through Stripe.
-ClearLedger does not store full payment card information.

-8
-Data Retention
+8. Data Retention

-We retain your data only for as long as your account is active or as necessary to provide the app's services.
+We retain your data only as long as your account remains active or as necessary to provide services.

-If you delete your account, your data will be permanently deleted from our systems within 30 days, except where retention is required by law.

-9
+When you delete your account:

+Your user profile is deleted

+Your financial data is deleted

+Your stored records are deleted

+Your app data is permanently removed

+Data deletion occurs within 30 days, unless legal retention obligations apply.

-Your Privacy Rights
+9. Your Privacy Rights

-Depending on your location, you may have the following rights:
+Depending on your jurisdiction, you may have the right to:

-Access your personal data
+Access your data

-Correct or update your data
+Correct your data

 Delete your data

-Export your data in a commonly used format
+Export your data

 Withdraw consent

+Restrict processing

-Object to certain processing
+Object to processing

+Data portability

-You can exercise these rights through the app or by contacting us at: khaoskrservices@gmail.com
+You may exercise these rights within the app or by contacting:

+khaoskrservices@gmail.com

-If you are located in the European Union, you also have the right to lodge a complaint with your local data protection authority.
+If you are located in the EU, you may also file a complaint with your local data protection authority.

-10
-Ads and Tracking
+10. Ads and Tracking

+ClearLedger:

-ClearLedger does not display ads and does not use third-party advertising or tracking technologies.
-We do not track user behavior across apps or websites.
+Does not display ads

+Does not use advertising SDKs

+Does not track users across apps or websites

-11
+Does not use behavioral tracking

+Does not use third-party analytics for profiling

+Does not sell or monetize user data

-Security
+11. Security
-We use technical and organizational measures to protect your data, including encryption and secure cloud infrastructure.
-However, no system is completely secure, and we cannot guarantee absolute security.

-12
+We implement appropriate technical and organizational security measures, including:

+Encryption

+Secure cloud infrastructure

+Access controls

+Authentication safeguards

+Secure session handling

+While we take strong precautions, no system can guarantee absolute security.

-Children's Privacy
+12. Children’s Privacy

+ClearLedger is not intended for children under:

+13 years old (globally)

+16 years old (European Union)

-ClearLedger is not intended for children under the age of 13 (or 16 in the European Union).
-We do not knowingly collect personal data from children.
-If you believe a child has provided personal data, please contact us so we can delete it.
+We do not knowingly collect data from children.
+If we become aware of such data, it will be deleted promptly.

-13
-Changes to This Policy
+13. Changes to This Policy

-We may update this privacy policy from time to time.
-Any changes will be reflected on this page with an updated revision date.
+This privacy policy may be updated periodically.
+Updates will be reflected with a revised date.

-14
-Contact
+14. Contact Information
-If you have questions about this privacy policy or your data rights, contact us:

-Operator: Khaos (Khaos KRServices)
+Operator: Khaos (doing business as Khaos KRServices)
 Country: The Netherlands

-Email: khaoskrservices@gmail.com
+Support Email: khaoskrservices@gmail.com